UCF vs. South Florida NCAA Football Odds, Plays and Insights | November 26, 2021

 UCF Stats and Trends

-- This season, the Knights have won against the spread in each of their two games as a favorite of 18.5 points or more.
+- The Knights have been favored by 18.5 points or more two times this season and have covered the spread in all of them.

-- UCF's games this year have hit the over in 63.6% of its opportunities (seven times in 11 games with a set point total).
+- UCF's games this year have gone over the point total in 63.6% of its opportunities (seven times in 11 games with a set point total).

-- UCF is 2-1 against the spread and 3-0 overall when the team churns out over 487.9 yards.
+- In games that UCF churns out over 487.9 yards, the team is 2-1 against the spread and 3-0 overall.

-- The Knights have 15 giveaways this season, while the Bulls have 17 takeaways .

 - Find the latest spread and moneyline odds for UCF at SISportsbook.